Posted on 01/27/2020 at 02:37 PM by Sadye Scott-Hainchek

 Several book signings with the author of American Dirt are being canceled in the wake of criticisms of the novel.

-The novel by Jeanine Cummins tells the story of a mother-son duo fleeing carte violence in Mexico; though the book was widely hyped before its release, it’s since been criticized for what detractors say negative stereotypes about Mexico and Mexicans and cultural appropriation.
+The novel by Jeanine Cummins tells the story of a mother-son duo fleeing carte violence in Mexico; though the book was widely hyped before its release, it’s since been criticized for what detractors say are negative stereotypes about Mexico and Mexicans and cultural appropriation.

 Cummins had been slated to appear in St. Louis last weekend, but the bookstore decided to call off the event based on public and social media feedback, according to the Los Angeles Times.